marcelloc/Unofficial-pfSense-packages/README.md

 Feedbacks and contributions are always welcome.

 Install instructions
-You can enable unoffical repo running the commands below via SSH depending on your version/architecture:
+You can enable unoffical repo running the commands below via SSH for pfSense 2.3 or higher:

-AMD64 pfSense 2.3 amd64:

-fetch -q -o /usr/local/etc/pkg/repos/Unofficial.conf https://raw.githubusercontent.com/marcelloc/Unofficial-pfSense-packages/master/Unofficial.conf

-pfSense 2.4 amd64:

-fetch -q -o /usr/local/etc/pkg/repos/Unofficial.conf https://raw.githubusercontent.com/marcelloc/Unofficial-pfSense-packages/master/Unofficial.24.conf

-pfSense 2.3 x86:

-fetch -q -o /usr/local/etc/pkg/repos/Unofficial.conf https://raw.githubusercontent.com/marcelloc/Unofficial-pfSense-packages/master/Unofficiali386.conf
+fetch -q -o /usr/local/etc/pkg/repos/Unofficial.conf https://raw.githubusercontent.com/marcelloc/Unofficial-pfSense-packages/master/${ABI}/Unofficial.conf

-Note: pfSense 2.4 is not available for x86 (32bit) systems.

 After fetching the repo file, you will be able to see these packages under System -> Package Manager